 The Financial Management

-3D pipeline is an approach where you plan your task as well as the expected cost of the project.
+3D pipeline is an approach where you plan your task and the project’s expected cost.
 The cost and budget of every 3D animation depend and vary upon multiple factors.
 Most of the time, the ROI of the 3D animation project is calculated before starting the production process.
 Most project managers and teams estimate the project expense in the pre-production phase.

 The Team Management